ndrewtl/airspace-jekyll/_posts/2018-12-02-tidyverse.md

 # 1785 models in one go!
 # Using a pipe
 forest.slopes <- LPD.forest %>%
-  # Group by the key variables that we want to interate over
+  # Group by the key variables that we want to iterate over
+  # note that if we only include e.g. id (the population id), then we only get the
+  # id column in the model summary, not e.g. duration, latitude, class...
-  group_by(decimal.latitude, decimal.longitude, class, species.name, id, duration, location.of.population) %>%
+  group_by(decimal.latitude, decimal.longitude, class,
+           species.name, id, duration, location.of.population) %>%
   # Create a linear model for each group
   do(mod = lm(scalepop ~ year, data = .)) %>%
   # Extract model coefficients using tidy() from the